repository-service-tuf/repository-service-tuf-worker/docs/source/guide/Docker_README.md

   - Required variables:
     - ``RSTUF_LOCAL_KEYVAULT_PASSWORD``
       - password used to load the online key
+      - This environment variable supports container secrets when the volume is added to `/run/secrets` path.
+        Example: `RSTUF_LOCAL_KEYVAULT_PASSWORD=/run/secrets/ONLINE_KEY_PASSWORD`
   - Optional variables:
     - ``RSTUF_LOCAL_KEYVAULT_PATH``
       - file name of the online key